1. What are connectors of contrast?

 Prepositional contrast despite, in spite of, notwithstanding Followed by noun phrases or -ing forms; "the fact that" can be added to introduce a full clause.
 Despite the rain, they went for a walk in the park.

-Coordinating conjunctions But, yet Join two independent clauses; comma is required before them.
+Coordinating conjunctions But, yet Join two independent clauses; a comma is required before them.
 She wanted to go to the party, but she had to work late.

 Now, let's look at them in more detail.
 Below, we will explore each category of contrast connectors, explaining their specific functions, punctuation rules, and providing additional examples to illustrate how they are used in different contexts.